 October 1-3, 2019 (Sterling, Virginia, USA)

-This workshop will gather U.S. scientists working at the air-sea interface to identify research priorities and facilitate the communication and collaboration required for future significant research advances.
-Leadership for this workshop will be provided by the Ocean Atmosphere Interaction Committee (OAIC).
-The workshop will serve as a critical next step in strengthening the U.S. air-sea interaction research community and encouraging synergistic activities across disciplines and nations.
+This workshop gathered U.S. scientists working at the air-sea interface to identify research priorities and facilitate the communication and collaboration required for future significant research advances.
+Leadership for this workshop was provided by the Ocean Atmosphere Interaction Committee (OAIC).
+The workshop served as a critical next step in strengthening the U.S. air-sea interaction research community and encouraging synergistic activities across disciplines and nations.

-This 3-day scoping workshop will be open to interested members of the community, but attendance will be limited to ~60-65 scientists who are prepared to contribute to in-depth discussions about research priorities and engagement with international SOLAS.
-Participants will present and share cutting edge research and participate in discussions to identify key knowledge gaps and prioritize research needed to advance the field.
+This 3-day scoping workshop was open to interested members of the community, but attendance was limited to ~60-65 scientists who were prepared to contribute to in-depth discussions about research priorities and engagement with international SOLAS.
+Participants presented and shared cutting edge research and participate in discussions to identify key knowledge gaps and prioritize research needed to advance the field.

-From the discussions at the workshop, the OAIC will assemble a “grassroots” document to help coalesce the U.S. air-sea interaction research community around a common set of science goals and research priorities.
+From the discussions at the workshop, the OAIC is assembling a “grassroots” document to help coalesce the U.S. air-sea interaction research community around a common set of science goals and research priorities.
 The workshop and its outcomes are expected to strengthen ties between the ocean and atmosphere research communities and foster a more cohesive U.S. contribution to international SOLAS.

-The workshop will be held October 1-3, 2019 at The Woodlands at Algonkian in Sterling, VA.
-The workshop will include keynote talks that summarize the current state of knowledge and highlight interesting unknowns and areas for future research in the five core themes of the 2015-2025 SOLAS Science Plan, which will set the stage for participant discussions about current US priorities in ocean-air interaction research within these themes.
-Confirmed keynote speakers include:
+The workshop was held October 1-3, 2019 at The Woodlands at Algonkian in Sterling, VA.
+The workshop included keynote talks that summarized the current state of knowledge and highlighted interesting unknowns and areas for future research in the five core themes of the 2015-2025 SOLAS Science Plan, which set the stage for participant discussions about current US priorities in ocean-air interaction research within these themes.
+Keynote speakers included:

 - Laure Resplandy (Princeton): Core Theme 1: Greenhouse gases and the oceans